Mitigating Suboptimality of Deterministic Policy Gradients in Complex Q-functions: Q-Value Landscape Visualizations

-\myfig{fig:q-landscape-hopper} visualize Q-value landscapes for a TD3 agent in Hopper-v4.
-We project actions from the 3D action space of Hopper-v4 onto a 2D plane using Uniform Manifold Approximation and Projection (UMAP) and sample 10,000 actions evenly to ensure thorough coverage.
-The Q-values are plotted using \texttt{trisurf}, which may introduce some artificial roughness but offers more reliable visuals than grid-surface plotting.
-Despite limitations of dimensionality reduction — such as distortion of distances — the Q-landscape for Hopper-v4 reveals a large globally optimal region (shown in yellow), offering a clear gradient path that prevents the gradient-based actor from getting stuck in local optima.
+In Fig.\ref{fig:q-landscape-hopper} and Fig. \ref{fig:q-landscape-hopper-restricted}, we visualize Q-landscapes for a TD3 agent across different environments, starting with Hopper-v4.
+Here, actions from the 3D action space are projected onto a 2D plane using UMAP, with 10,000 actions sampled at equal intervals to ensure adequate coverage.
+These Q-values are plotted using trisurf, introducing some artificial ruggedness but providing more reliable visualizations than grid-surface plotting.
+Despite the inherent limitations of dimensionality reduction—where the loss of one dimension distorts distances and relative positions—the Q-landscape for Hopper-v4 reveals a large globally optimal region (in yellow), offering a clear gradient path that minimizes the risk of the gradient-based actor getting stuck in local optima.

-In contrast, Hopper-Restricted (\myfig{fig:q-landscape-hopper-restricted}) has more complex Q-landscapes due to valid actions being restricted in one of the hyperspheres shown in \myfig{fig:hopper3d-action-space}.
-Consequently, these Q-landscapes appear to have more locally optimal regions than Hopper-v4.
-This creates many peaks where gradient-based actors might get trapped, degrading the resultant agent performance.

-The curse of dimensionality limits conclusive analyses on higher dimensional environments like Walker2D-v4 (6D) and Ant-v4 (8D) because projecting to 2D causes significant information loss, making it difficult to assess convexity in their Q-landscapes.
+In Hopper-Restricted, the Q-landscapes become more complex due to the restriction of actions within a hypersphere, with suboptimal peaks where gradient-based actors can potentially get trapped.
+Although dimensional reduction limits conclusive analysis, these landscapes appear to have more local optima compared to Hopper-v4.
+For higher-dimensional environments like Walker2D-v4 (6D) and Ant-v4 (8D), projecting to 2D leads to significant information loss, making it difficult to assess convexity.
+Despite this, Walker2D-v4 shows a large optimal region where consecutive actions produce similar outcomes, indicating that contact-based tasks like Walker2D and Hopper do not inherently induce numerous local optima.
+However, for more complex environments like Ant-v4 and Walker2D-Restricted, the visualizations provide limited insights due to the challenges of dimensionality reduction.

 \Skip{